plasne/ADFHDIPIG-pipeline/DevOps/README.md

 [update.js](update.js) is a Node.js application that does the exact same thing as the above PowerShell script.
 This is provided in case you need to run on a non-Windows system.
 There is additional setup required for this solution, so if you can use PowerShell, you should.

+**NOTE:** This application uses async/await, so you must be running Node.js v7.6+.
+I would strongly encourage the Current branch (v8.6 at the time of this writing).

 The parameters are:

 ```